terramate-io/terramate/docs/dependency-management.md

 This means that **stack-b** depends on **stack-a**.
-The expression of this dependency impacts order of execution of the stacks and also how change detection works across stacks, which is defined along this doc, but as far as defining dependencies goes, it is this easy.
+The expression of this dependency impacts order of execution of the stacks and also how to detect changes across them, which is defined along with this doc, but as far as defining dependencies goes, it is this easy.

 ## Order of Execution